|

 Tips When Visiting El Morro

-• Bring a sun hat, sunglasses and apply some sunscreen.
+• Bring a sun hat and sunglasses and apply some sunscreen.

 Baby and Mom exploring Old San Juan streets